rlaPHOENiX/IsMyNDSCartFake/index.md

 Yes actually!
 But the following isn't even close to a comprehensive list of possibilities, though it does give a good idea what has been tried.
 Follow the above information first, and then read the game-specific notes.

+### Infrared Cartridges (NTR-031) for anti-piracy

+The following games used this cartridge:

-### Pokemon HeartGold and SoulSilver Version
+- Pokémon HeartGold and SoulSilver Version ([NTR-IPKE](https://www.gametdb.com/DS/IPKE), [NTR-IPGE](https://www.gametdb.com/DS/IPGE))

-These game's tried a very nice trick to anti-piracy which helps verify it as a legitimate or not cartridge (it also helps tremendously against fake cartridges).
+- Pokémon Black and White Version ([TWL-IRBO](https://www.gametdb.com/DS/IRBO), [TWL-IRAO](https://www.gametdb.com/DS/IRAO))
+- Pokémon Black 2 and White 2 Version ([TWL-IREO](https://www.gametdb.com/DS/IREO), [TWL-IRDO](https://www.gametdb.com/DS/IRDO))
+- *any more? make a pull request!*

-The cartridge shell's color is a dark black rather than a dark gray that most shells are.
+The cartridge shell's color is a noticably dark black compared to a dark gray that most shells are.
 Why Black?
 The cartridge uses infrared technology inside as a way to see if the ROM is being played from an actual cartridge or from a flash card.
-Infrared light caused it to be quite noticable and annoying so they changed it to a darker black to block light much more.
+Infrared light caused it to be quite noticable and annoying so they changed it from a dark gray, to a very dark black to further block infrared light from escaping.

+The infrared cartridge may have also been used in-game for communication features, e.g. the Pokewalker.

 Don't know if your cartridge is dark black or dark gray?
 Colorblind?
 NO PROBLEM!
 The back of the cartridge will display "NTR-031.
 PAT.
 PEND." rather than the usual "NTR-005 PAT.
 PEND.".
 Not only that, but if you put a very strong light in the front of the cartridge, you should see a purple-ish glow and transparency to the shell.